Definition – What is SAPS?

-SAPS is the framework of motivators — status, access, power and stuff — that allows marketers to identify what types of tasks will appeal to their customer advocates.
-The primary goal of SAPS is to highlight that cash (or the stuff) is not the ultimate reward for your customer advocates, and is actually the least of their desires.
+SAPS is an acronym that stands for Status, Access, Power, and Stuff.
+It is the framework of motivators developed by Gabe Zichermann that allows marketers to identify what types of tasks will appeal to their customer advocates.
+The primary goal of SAPS is to highlight that cash (aka the stuff) is not the ultimate reward for your customer advocates, and is actually the least of their desires.

 But what do status, access, power, and stuff represent, and how do they help with customer advocacy?

 - Status – recognizing customers for their efforts goes a long way, so allowing them to continually grow that status, and be rewarded for it, ensures brand loyalty.

 - Access – as part of that growing status, the customer is given unique access to something, such as offers, early access, exclusive items, or entry to an event.